Undergraduate student services

 The University Central Institutions Health Service is located close to SOAS, and offers a wealth of experience in dealing with student-related issues such as study strain, stress, fatigue and exam nerves.
 All students are required to register with a doctor in London, be it the University service or another GP close to your term-time address.

 The SOAS Chaplaincy offer many services to students including: opportunities for prayer and worship, a confidential and sympathetic ear, a community of friendship and personal and spiritual support.
-SOAS is a multi-faith institution and the School has three single-sex prayer rooms available for private use - two for female use and one for male students.
+SOAS is a multi-faith institution and the School has prayer rooms available for private use.

 The Careers Service supports SOAS students in every aspect of their career preparation; whether you are an undergraduate, postgraduate or researcher and in your first or final year.
 The Careers team: brings over 100 employers onto campus through events; maintains a library of information explaining how to get into the various graduate careers; holds lists of full-time and part-time vacancies and internships as well as postgraduate funding; runs a volunteering unit; and offers one-to-one guidance on applications, interviews and career choice.
 Although a wide range of careers is covered, particular emphasis is given to those jobs of most frequent relevance to SOAS students.